pjoulot/Stargate-Ancient-WebExtension/README.md

 - Mozilla Firefox 45 and more
 - Google Chrome 41 and more
+- Probably Opera 33 and more

+Note: I have done my tests on Firefox 48 and Chrome 45, if you encounter issues, please try on the latest version of your browser.

 ## Versions ##
 0.7
-- Change the font by the ancient one when clicking the extension button 0.8
+- Change the font by the ancient one when clicking the extension button

+0.8
 - Use the ancient font by default if the extension is installed and enabled
 - Enable / Disable the font change clicking the extension button
 - Save the state "disabled" or "enabled" and restore it when the browser is launched

+0.9
+- Create an helper popup with the matching between ancient letters and the latin ones.

 ## Need to be developped ##

 - Change logos, use stargate ones [Needed for v1]
-- Create an helper popup with the matching between ancient letters and the latin ones.
+- Create a configuration page to remove the helper for advanced readers

+## Known issues ##

+- The first click on the extension button seems to not work properly [Needed for v1]